Cheese-Stuffed Eggplant

 Heat a small amount butter or oil in a saute pan.
 Add sausages and saute quickly over high heat to brown.
 Remove from pan to paper towels to drain.
 Lower heat to medium high and saute leeks, peppers and 1 tbsp thyme until leeks start to soften.
 Add garlic and saute a few minutes more.
 Season with salt, pepper and a pinch of cayenne.
 Remove from heat to cool.

-In a medium sized bowl, whisk eggs and cream together.
+In a medium sized bowl, whisk eggs and half and half together.
 Stir in the grated cheese and the second tbsp thyme, season with salt, pepper and cayenne.

 Assemble and Bake